 An appeal has been lodged with the Supreme Court against the State Administrative Tribunal’s decision to approve the Puma Energy Australia application at Lot 108 (57) Dunn Bay Road, Dunsborough, confirmed a Southern Joint Development Assessment Panel spokesperson.

-Puma2Go’s Tony Sharp and Trish Flower said the group was “extremely pleased” with the decision to appeal the controversial decision.
+Puma2Go spokepersons’ Tony Sharp and Trish Flower said the group were “extremely pleased” with the decision to appeal the controversial decision.

 “The Dunsborough community calls upon DCSC (the landowners) and Puma to rethink their plans and stop wasting taxpayers’ money,” Mr Sharp said.